 - Optimum Effective Range for Training: Approximately 32 yards & closer

-- (1) Year warranty in original packaging if stored as instructed.
+- One year warranty in original packaging if stored as instructed.

 On-Going and Advanced Firearms Training